YK7188/YK_Lab/05-Microsoft 365 Apps Deployment — Built-in vs ODT/README.md

 -- What I found during lab work
 “Unlike most applications, Microsoft 365 Apps (Click-to-Run) can be removed regardless of how they were originally installed, as the uninstall process targets the product configuration rather than the deployment source.”

+## Final Note

+In this lab, I simulated a simplified scenario in which any existing Click-to-Run Office installations were removed prior to deploying Microsoft 365 Apps.

+However, real-world environments often require more granular control, such as:

+Avoiding unintended removal of related products (e.g., Visio or Project)

+Correcting only the update channel for devices that already have Microsoft 365 Apps installed but are configured with an incorrect channel